Battleground Italy Tour (North)

 Tour Rates:

-Combine and Save Money with our Battleground Italy Tour (South) for a complete Italian Campaign Tour experience, and get a USD $1000 Combo Discount off your total cost!
-We start in Rome on September 30 with a short flight to Palermo, Sicily.
-The Tour follows Operation Husky, the Allied landings and battle for Sicily, and continues across the Strait of Messina through Calabria to Cassino (Gustav Line), Anzio, and finishes in Rome - where you will have one 'free day' before connecting to the Northern Italy Tour (this night accommodation is not included; but we can book your room at the same hotel if requested).
+Combine and Save Money with our Battleground Italy Tour (South) for a complete Italian Campaign Tour experience, and get a USD $1500 Combo Discount off your total cost!
+We start in Rome on October 4 with a short flight to Palermo, Sicily.
+The Tour follows Operation Husky, the Allied landings and battle for Sicily, and continues across the Strait of Messina through Calabria to Cassino (Gustav Line), Anzio, and finishes in Rome - where you will have two 'free days' (at your cost) before connecting to the Italy (North) Tour.
 Read More

 The battle for Sicily, the subsequent landings in Salerno, and the fighting at Cassino and Anzio are only half of the story - Alpventures Battleground Italy Tour (North) completes the history of the Italian Campaign.